revze/android-kotlin-objectbox-crud/README.md

 # android-kotlin-objectbox-crud
-Sample Android CRUD with Objectbox write in Kotlin
+Sample Android CRUD with Objectbox and write in Kotlin